Mutuba/CodingChallengeRubyBackend/README.md

 * Ruby Backend API for the CodingChallengeRubyBackend.

-* Requirements This application uses Ruby version 2.7.2 To install, use rvm or rbenv.
+* This application uses Ruby version 2.7.2 To install, use rvm or rbenv.

 * RVM